 Some individuals experience the effects of violence at work through anxiety.
 You struggle with the thought of going to work.
 Even if the threat is no longer there, you still feel anxious, worried, and nervous about experiencing it.
 Panic attacks occur.
 This often involves a sudden fear of impact from the events of the past.

 For those predisposed to depression, any type of violence in the workplace can trigger the onset or the worsening of symptoms.
 Depression makes you feel unable to live, unable to cope, and unwilling to keep going through your day.
 It can be nearly impossible to stop the negative thoughts.
 Depression is a serious health condition requiring medical help.

 It is also important to point out that many men and women who struggle with mental health as a result of workplace violence look for ways to treat it outside of therapy.
 You may turn to alcohol or drugs as a way of soothing your worries and overcoming your loss.
 Some people enter into deep depression and addiction as a result of the instances that have occurred to them.
 Other people draw into themselves and pull away from social settings.
 Still, others struggle with their job and develop problems within other relationships they have.
 In nearly all cases, individuals who do not treat the mental health concerns they experience can suffer long-term damage.
 It does not just go away without some type of therapy and support.

 Workplace mental health is critical for employers to monitor.
 Even in the most well-established and respected area, though, there is the risk for trauma and violence to occur.
 When it does, it requires careful attention and treatment.
 Individuals struggling with this type of scenario should seek out mental health rehab.
 Solutions are available that can help you to get back to your life again.

-Speak to our team at the Florida House Experience to learn more about mental health rehab.
+Speak to our team at FHE Health to learn more about mental health rehab.
 No matter what you have been through, there are options to improving your wellbeing and going forward.